 Wrap your hot water tank with jacket insulation – this is especially important if you have an older hot water tank with less than optimal inside insulation – keeping the heat in your water heater can save you as much as 10% on your water heating!

 There are a million ways you can save energy in your home.
-For more energy saving tips or for heating service in Maryland, call Michael Bonsby Heating & Air Conditioning today!
+For more energy saving tips or for heating service in Maryland, call Michael Bonsby HVAC & Plumbing today!